 It is one of the members of the Sound Gear Series, which fits the bill but offers a superb music experience.
 Another thing I liked about the Ibanez GSR205BWNF is its playing speed and comfort offered.

 I would also like to mention that the Phat II bass boost is providing more strength to the sound that the bass guitar is producing.
 Definitely, this GSR205B Bass will keep the audience and the band grooving for periods of hours.

 - Offers an impressive sustain for its B10 bridge

 - Delivers an active bass boost for its Phat II EQ

 - Can be a bit bulkier than others in the same category

 - Requires tune work from time to time

-The body and neck are somehow similar for the Sting Ray.
+The body and neck are somehow similar to the Sting Ray.
 Its tonewood is basswood, which is overall a good choice.

 The hardware is made of four adjustable saddles.
 Then, there are four die-cast tuning machines on the strings’ other end.
 Overall, the hardware is excellent to perform consistently in your practices and performances.

-In terms of the sound, you can expect a host of shaping option and definitions for precision each time.
+In terms of the sound, you can expect a host of shaping options and definitions for precision each time.